 What makes Logic Pro so popular is the ease of use.
 It’s also made for Mac users, and people can be very particular about which computers they use.
-As we’ve said before, the top DAWs all share similar features.
-Logic Pro is no different.
+As we’ve said before, the top DAWs all share similar features and Logic Pro is no different.
 If you can master this software, you’ve got a good foundation to take on the music industry.

 Avid Pro Tools

 One of the first commercially viable DAWs on the market, Pro Tools continues to be the software many professionals use.
 Pro Tools helped start the electronic music revolution and has versions available for both PC and Mac.
 Dr. Dre, Kanye West, and Rick Rubin all use Pro Tools.

 As the original, all other DAWs followed Pro Tools–but does that mean it’s the best?
 That’s largely subjective and the answer depends on who you ask.
 You certainly can’t go wrong growing your experience with the software.
 It also helps that Pro Tools offers a free version so that newbies can get their feet wet.

 With advancements in mobile technology, anyone can produce a funky bassline or sick beats using just their phones.
 Take some time and wade through the multitude of free digital audio software choices to produce music while you take the bus or train home or to kill time on a Wednesday night.